shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/b1_shimming.rst

 Download test data
 ~~~~~~~~~~~~~~~~~~

-From your terminal, cd to any folder and type.
+From your terminal, cd to any folder and run:

 .. code:: bash